 In 2006, Chateau Soutard went from being a family-owned estate, to part of a large, corporate empire when it was purchased by La Mondiale, the French insurance company.

 La Mondiale was already well-versed in the Bordeaux wine trade at the time of the transaction, as they already owned Chateau Larmande and Chateau Grand Faurie.

 The new owners quickly began bringing the estate up to date with a massive construction project.
 Until 2014, Chateau Soutard was managed by Claire Thomas Chenard with the help of their consultant Michel Rolland.
 Claire Thomas Chenard is no longer with the estate.

 Chateau Soutard Vineyards, Terroir, Grapes, Winemaking

-Chateau Soutard was completely renovated and modernized from top to bottom for all their wine making facilities, vat rooms and cellars.
+Chateau Soutard was completely renovated and modernized from top to bottom for all its wine-making facilities, vat rooms, and cellars.
 The new design was created by the well-known architect, Fabien Pedelaborde who followed that up with his work at Chateau Marquis dAleseme in Margaux.